llkrieger/DSF-MaternalAdversity-/README.md

 Licensed under GNU General Public License v3.0

-A recently submitted abstract (under review) for the 2023 Biennial Meeting of the Society for Research in Child Development will serve as the project description:
+This project builds on a recently submitted abstract (under review) for the 2023 Biennial Meeting of the Society for Research in Child Development:

 Title: Adverse Experiences among Mothers with Opioid Use Disorder: Implications for Caregiving Behavior and Mother-Infant Bonding